Lakers Rumors: Latest Buzz on Possible Kawhi Leonard Trade, Chris Bosh and More

 It only took one tweet to deliver the Los Angeles Lakers the biggest prize of the 2018 NBA offseason.

-Following a flurry of activity to open the free-agency period, Klutch Sports Group awakened a relatively sleepy Sunday evening with word that LeBron James was officially LA-bound:
+Following a flurry of activity to open the free-agency period, Klutch Sports Group woke up a relatively sleepy Sunday evening with word that LeBron James was officially L.A.-bound:

 With James in tow, the Lakers went about rapidly filling up their roster.

-Kentavious Caldwell-Pope signed on for another season in purple and gold, per ESPN's Chris Haynes.
+Kentavious Caldwell-Pope signed on for another season in Purple and Gold, per ESPN.com's Chris Haynes.
 Lance Stephenson followed shortly thereafter, via Yahoo Sports' Shams Charania, and JaVale McGee was the next domino to drop, per Haynes.

 And somehow, the rumor mill keeps chirping with potential additions.